ftrackhq/integrations/installers/connect-installer/README.md

 build/exe.linux-x86_64-**\<PYTHON VERSION\>**

-Build tar.gz release and Md5 with:
+Or to Build the tar.gz release and Md5 use:

 ```bash
     $ python setup.py build_exe --create_deployment